 This is exactly what career counselors do.
 They are experts in various fields of career and all they need to know is about you.
 They start asking questions which give them a good idea of what you are and on the basis of that, they make their recommendations.

-Make a list of options available in life and you can start removing the ones that do not fit you.
-You can remove career paths you are not considered strong in it or do not interest you.
+Make a list of career options available in life and you can start removing the ones that do not fit you.
+Remove the career paths you do not consider yourself strong in it or do not interest you.
 Remove the ones you are not able to fulfill the educational requirements of or have weak outlooks.

-Analyze each career path
+Analyze each career path thoroughly

 While exploring each option, look for job descriptions, training requirements and certifications to achieve.
-This will give an idea of what it takes to reach the top in the particular career path and whether you should take it or not.
+This will give an idea of what it takes to reach the top in a particular career path and whether you should take it or not.

-On the basis of the options and your analysis, create a short list that you think is suitable for you.
+On the basis of the options and your analysis, create a shortlist that you think is suitable for you.
 By this time the number of options in the list would have come down to around 10 and will be manageable for you.

 Connecting yourself to the options

-Meeting people who are actually in the career choice is a good option.
+Meeting professionals who are actually in the career choice is a good option.
 Look for questions like are you comfortable working on a computer for hours or are you a fan of talking and convincing people.